kubeflow/kubeflow/bootstrap/developer_guide.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Developer guide for bootstrap
+# Developer guide

+This guide covers to binaries

+1. kfctl
+1. bootstrap

+bootstrap is a legacy binary that is being replaced by kfctl see [#2870](https://github.com/kubeflow/kubeflow/issues/2870).

 ## Prerequisites